hydrogenbond007/website/blog/2023-05-xx-continuations/index.md

 [session-receipt-docs]: https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.SessionReceipt.html

 At RISC Zero, we envision a future with boundless computation built on zero knowledge proofs.
-Today [TODO: Confirm], we took a major step toward implementing this vision with tools available to all.
+Today, we took a major step toward implementing this vision with tools available to all.
 We published v0.15 of the RISC Zero zkVM, which includes one of my favorite features: Continuations.

 In the context of our zkVM, continuations are a mechanism for splitting a large program into several smaller segments that can be computed and proven independently.